 Looking for something a little different from escape rooms?
 Or perhaps a cute date idea?

-Scavenger hunts still have that mission of finding clues, but out in the wild.
-So it’s more difficult and there’s a very likely chance of getting lost.
+Scavenger hunts and treasure trails still have that mission of finding clues, but outdoor.
+So it’s more difficult and there’s a very likely chance of getting lost (especially in London).

 Here are the best scavenger hunts in London I’ve played

 The V&A Museum and Natural History Museum are huge.
 Where do you start?

 Just when you think you’ve seen it all, there’s an amazing staircase or the world’s first museum cafe.
 If you don’t know what I’m talking about, you should play V&A Secret Seekers.

 You’ll learn all about the buildings grand and super interesting history and little details you’ve probably never noticed before.
 Challenges are told through important figures in the V&A’s history (I recommend doing impressions).

 Great for adults as well as families and kids.
 And best of all it’s free.
 Just visit this url on your mobile.

 And if you love learning about animals, Breadcrumbs have a scavenger hunt which will take you all around the Natural History Museum in 2/3 hours for £7.49.